New Zealand Rugby confirm start date and schedule of Super Rugby Aotearoa competition

 The schedule for the competition has also been announced today.
 In the opening weekend, the Highlanders will play the Chiefs in Dunedin on June 13, with the Blues playing the Hurricanes in Auckland the following day.

-All matches will be played live on Sky Sport.
+All matches will be streamed live on RugbyPass.

 NZR chief executive Mark Robinson said he was delighted for fans that they would have top-quality rugby on their screens in just over a month.